pingforfreehugs/The-Powder-Toy/README.md

 +4: Igniter particles are LAVA.
 +6: Igniter particles are burning BCOL.
 #### Heat Immunity
-These settings make stickmen more resistant to damage from hot particles
+These settings make stickmen more resistant to damage from hot particles.
 +8: Increases the temperature needed to take damage by 300C.
 +16: Complete immunity to heat damage.

+### FOAM element
+ - New liquid: FOAM.
+ - Hardens into its CTYPE after a short amount of time.
+ - STKM can now fire solids; they will shoot foam with ctype set to the solid, it will harden some distance away.

 ### Minor stuff
  - Air control: Stickmen have control of their horizontal velocity while midair.